ihutch/appleton/Readme.txt

 sudo port select --set gcc mp-gcc5 make

+After you install xquartz (=X11) you must restart your computer before coldplas will run.
+That's something to do with xquartz.

 Don't try to 'make coldplas.exe' using a cross-compiler unless you have one, really know what you are doing, and can hack the makefile.